Alvov1/Aesi-Multiprecision/README.md

 # Aesi multiprecision
 The goal of this project is to develop a fast and handy multiprecision library which can be used with GPU parallelization frameworks such as CUDA, OpenCL and Metal.
 Library should correspond to modern C++ standards, support constexpr expressions and move semantic.
 Library is header only to avoid difficulties while building.

-## Current progress
+## Project status
-The project is currently under development and is being tested to support the __Cuda__ framework.
-OpenCL support is next in line for development.
+<u>__Project is currently in the testing and development stage to support the *Cuda* framework.
+Please be aware that errors and problems may occur.__</u> OpenCL support is next in line for development.
 Metal support is scheduled after some time, due to the presence of significant differences in the framework from Cuda and from OpenCL.

 ## Functionality
 Library supports each of arithmetic (binary and unary), bitwise and boolean operations.
-Various functions from number theory are being added to the library, among which greatest common divisor and exponentiation by modulo have already been implemented.
+Various functions from number theory are being added to the library, among which greatest common divisor, the least common multiplier and exponentiation by modulo have already been implemented.

-## Usage instructions:
+## Usage:
 Library supports object-oriented style of data management.
-Class operators are overloaded for use in expressions and universal references are used whenever possible.
+Class operators are overloaded for use in expressions.
 Number's bitness is passed to the class object as a template parameter and has a default value of __*512 bit*__.
-It should be a multiple of 32 (bit length of unsigned type, which could be different on your system).
+It should be a multiple of 32.

 __1. Initialization.__ Number's initialization could be done with numbers, strings, string-views, string literals or library objects with different precision.
 User-defined string literals are planned to be released in the future.